Extremal Peisert-type graphs without the strict-EKR property: Preliminaries

 \subsection{Affine and projective designs}

 For the background on combinatorial designs, we refer to \cite{BJL99}.

-A finite incidence structure $D = (V, B, I)$ is called a \emph{block design} with parameters $v, k, \lambda$ where $v, k, \lambda$ are positive integers if it satisfies the following conditions: \begin{enumerate} \item $|V| = v$; \item any two distinct points are joined by exactly $\lambda$ blocks. \item any block is incident to exactly $k$ points. \end{enumerate} For a block design with parameters $v, k, \lambda$, the constants $r$ and $b$, where $r$ is the number of points incident to a given block and $b$ is the total number of blocks, are uniquely determined by $v,k$, and $\lambda$ (see \cite[Theorem 2.10, p.
+For a set of points $V$, a set of blocks $B$, and an incidence relation $I$, the finite incidence structure $D = (V, B, I)$ is called a \emph{block design} with parameters $v, k, \lambda$ where $v, k, \lambda$ are positive integers if it satisfies the following conditions: \begin{enumerate} \item $|V| = v$; \item any two distinct points are joined by exactly $\lambda$ blocks. \item any block is incident to exactly $k$ points. \end{enumerate} For a block design with parameters $v, k, \lambda$, the constants $r$ and $b$, where $r$ is the number of points incident to a given block and $b$ is the total number of blocks, are uniquely determined by $v,k$, and $\lambda$ (see \cite[Theorem 2.10, p.
 10]{BJL99}).

 Let $F$ be a field and $W$ an $n$-dimensional vector space over $F$.
 Then the set of all cosets of subspaces of $W$, ordered by inclusion, is called the \emph{$n$-dimensional affine space} over $F$.
-If $F$ is the field on $q$ elements, it will be denoted by $\AG(n,q)$.
+If $F=\F_q$, it will be denoted by $\AG(n,q)$.
 The cosets of $\{0\}$ are called \emph{points}, those of 1-dimensional subspaces \emph{lines}, those of 2-dimensional subspaces \emph{planes}, those $(n-1)$-dimensional subspaces \emph{hyperplanes}, and in general the cosets of $i$-dimensional subspaces are called \emph{$i$-dimensional flats} or just \emph{$i$-flats}.
+We also use the \emph{Gaussian coefficient} $\qbin{n}{i}{q}$ to denote the number of $i$-dimensional subspaces of an $n$-dimensional vector space over $\F_q$.
 The points of $\AG(n, q)$ together with the $d$-dimensional flats of $\AG(n, q)$ as blocks and incidence by natural containment form an incidence structure denoted by $\AG_d(n, q)$.